The difference between RGB, CMYK and PMS

 PMS stands for Pantone Matching System and consists of 18 base colors that can be combined to 1.124 mix colors.
 PMS colors are a globally used standard.
 This allows everyone to guarantee the match between the desired color and the ink color, which can differ if you don't use PMS color.

-Note: The color of the ink that represents a PMS color is always the same.
+Note: the color of the ink that represents a PMS color is always the same.
 However, this does not mean that the colors will look the same on each product.
 The underlying material can absorb the ink in different ways, resulting in a color difference.

 PMS colors can also be used for products other than promotional items and textiles.
 For example, PMS colors are also used for printing spot colors.
 These are generally very important colors that must always be as identical as possible everywhere (e.g. the red tint of the Coca-Cola logo).
 This can only be achieved by using PMS colors.